OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-21.md

 ## Acts 21:9

-He had four unmarried daughters who prophesied.
+He had four daughters who were not married, and they prophesied.

 ## Acts 21:10